-10 Ways to Make the Most of a Charity Contest
+How to Get the Most Out of a Charity Contest

 Make a Contest a Social Media Learning Event

 Charity contests have become standards of nonprofit fundraising and corporate social responsibility efforts over the past several years.
-They range from the granddaddy of them all, The CASE Foundation's America's Giving Challenge to the now defunct Pepsi Refresh and the long-running Tom's of Maine's 50 States for Good.
+They range from the granddaddy of them all, The CASE Foundation's America's Giving Challenge to the now-defunct Pepsi Refresh and the long-running Tom's of Maine's 50 States for Good.
+One of the newest is Birdies for Charity by John Deere.
+Many charity contests are now listed at crowdfunding sites such as Crowdrise.

 Many corporations still find value in charity contests and include them in their portfolios of corporate giving programs.

-The difference between a corporate sponsored charity contest and a community based giving day is that people vote for their favorite charities in the contest, resulting in a grant from that company to the charities with the most votes.
+What is the difference between a corporate sponsored charity contest and a community based giving day?
+Besides the fact that a contest takes place over a period, such as a month, people vote for their favorite charities in the contest, resulting in a grant from that company to the charities with the most votes.

 During a giving day, individual charities solicit donations directly.
 The sponsoring organization, often a community foundation, manages the campaign, sometimes even providing a central portal through which the donations flow.